MikeYasnev/safeplace/README.md

  - Actually the KPI it to almost eliminate robbery, murders, cars stolen and connected types of criminal at all

- - Perhaps this solution can be very important in Germany and other countries in Europe to help with current issues
+ - Perhaps this solution can be very important in Germany, France and other countries in Europe to help with current issues.
+It can be also usefull in USA to align activities of police and people and solve some issues around famous incidents.

+- It is possible to find lost people and children by organizing search by faces in time and geo location

 ============